NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

     #array to hold new IDF objects
     string_objects = []

-    #loop through constructions adding ComponentCost:LineItem for each
+    # create sorted (.sort) list of unique (.uniq) constructions from all
-    used_constructions_names.sort.uniq.each do |used_construction_name| #.unig will only loop through unique values in an array
+    # constructions in model, adding ComponentCost:LineItem for each

       #IDF object text for ComponentCost:LineItem
       string_objects << "